rashmishreev/DATA-228-Big-Data-Tech-App/README.md

 #### Daily Transaction Trends
 ![Daily Transaction Trends](/images/Daily%20Transaction%20Trends.png)
-This line chart shows daily transaction patterns, helping the bank understand long-term trends and seasonality in ATM usage.
+This viz shows daily transaction patterns, helping the bank understand long-term trends and seasonality in ATM usage.

 > These reports provide valuable insights that can help the bank optimize ATM placement, improve maintenance schedules, enhance cash management, and ultimately provide better service to customers.
 By understanding usage patterns, identifying problematic ATMs, and recognizing external factors that affect ATM usage, the bank can make data-driven decisions to improve efficiency and customer satisfaction.